Princeton-CDH/django-pucas/README.md

 * Use `python manage.py createcasuser netid1 netid2 netid3` to initialize
   one or more CAS accounts and populate data from LDAP without requiring the user to login first, as an aid to managing accounts and permissions.
-  The optional flag `--admin` will give the new account superuser permissions
+  The optional flag `--admin` will give the new account superuser permissions (bypasses all permission checks); `--staff` will give staff permissions, which allow the account to log into the Django admin, but requires additional permissions to be assigned separately.

 ### Admin interface for CAS user initialization